panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-06-19 Program Management Committee/2019-06-19-PMC_Summary.md

 	Andy explained that he has a draft version of possible internal milestones/deliverables but this is not yet ready to share.
-	Jordi suggested everyone to collaborate with issue 43: https://github.com/panosc-eu/panosc/issues/43 Hans asked how detailed the plan will become with these new internal deliverables/milestones and Andy answer that there should be something in the plan at least every six months.
+	Jordi suggested everyone to collaborate with issue 43: https://github.com/panosc-eu/panosc/issues/43 Hans asked how detailed the plan will become with these new internal deliverables/milestones and Andy answered that there should be something in the plan at least every six months.
 We may not want internal deliverables/milestones every month but if nothing can be reported in a year we are doing something wrong.